wrstudios/reso_web_api/README.md

 Note that if you choose this option, you _may_ specify the strategy implementation by passing its _class_ as the `:strategy` option.
 If you omit the `:strategy` parameter, it will default to `ResoWebApi::Authentication::TokenAuth`.

+For a list of available authentication strategies and usage examples, please [see below](#authentication-strategies).

 ### Accessing Data